-Luckily, there are alternative dog cones that you can make from things around your house.
+Luckily, you can learn how to make dog cones from things around your house.
 These ideas are easy, simple, and worth giving a try to help your dog feel more comfortable.

 They still do the most important job, which is preventing your dog from licking, irritating, and possibly infecting their wound.
 Read on to learn about seven DIY dog cone ideas made from everyday items in your home.